If you’re serious about growing your search engine traffic, then you need an SEO tool to help you.

-Also, I’m a link building fanatic, and SEMrush’s backlink gap tool is valued too precious to miss on.
+Also, I’m a link-building fanatic, and SEMrush’s backlink gap tool is too precious to miss out on.

-So my vote goes to SEMRush but was you to choose SERPstat, you wouldn’t be wrong either.
+So my vote goes to SEMRush.
+But if you were to choose SERPstat, you wouldn’t be wrong either.

 - The Best SEO tool to do Competitor Analysis